openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 In the case of SLH-DSA the internal hash algorithm varies based on the algorithm and parameter ID, see {{slhdsa-sig-data-digest}}.

+Note that in the specification we bind security level 3 signature algorithms to security level 2 hash algorithms.
+This is done on purpose, since by salting the data digest, the hardness assumption is not collision resistance but second-preimage resistance, therefore this limitation does not constitute a security bottleneck.

 # Additional considerations